nashvm/centos/README.md

 Or if you just want to build CentOS 7 for VirtualBox:

     $ bin/box build centos7 virtualbox

+Or if you just want to build CentOS 7 for Libvirt:

+    $ bin/box build centos7 libvirt

 ## Building the Vagrant boxes with the Makefile